Universal charger: Advantages and disadvantages

 A situation where a variety of connectors proliferate has several disadvantages.
 It is inconvenient and costly for users, and causes unnecessary electronic waste when users change devices, due to the disposal of chargers still in working order.

 Legislation for mandatory charger standards has been criticized, particularly by Apple, who argued in 2019 that a single standard would "freeze innovation rather than encourage it."
 Apple also noted that if a universal standard was not an existing standard, adoption of a new standard would lead to increased e-waste.
-Apple uses their proprietary Lightning connector for many devices, but has switched to USB-C for others.
+Apple used their proprietary Lightning connector, from which USB‑C is derived, for many devices, but has used only USB-C in new products since 2023.

-In Brazil, manufacturers are required always to include chargers with new phones.

 Examples

 European Union

-In 2009, the European Union proposed the common external power supply, a voluntary specification from 2009 to 2014.
+In 2009, the European Union proposed the common external power supply, a voluntary specification from 2009 to 2014, which used the micro USB connector.

 In 2022, the EU passed Radio Equipment Directive 2022/2380, a law which requires all new smartphones to use USB-C charging by the end of 2024, and all laptops by spring 2026.